Corno ducale: Election

 The Venetian Doges were appointed for life by the city-state's aristocracy.
 The hat was presented to the doge on the day of his election.
-It was placed on his head by the youngest member of the Great Council, with the following address: Accipe coronam ducalem Ducatus Venetiarum ("Receive the ducal crown of the Dogeship of Venice").
-The doge then wears this horned cap in all circumstances where the dignity and power of the Republic are expressed, in particular on Easter day and during the feast of the Ascension, for the Marriage of the Sea ceremony.
+It was placed on his head by the youngest member of the Great Council, with the following formula: Accipe coronam ducalem Ducatus Venetiarum ("Receive the ducal crown of the Dogeship of Venice").
+The doge then wears this horned cap in all circumstances where the dignity and power of the Republic are expressed, in particular on Easter Sunday and forty days later on the Feast of the Ascension, for the Marriage of the Sea ritual.

 History

 Due to its particular shape, the corno ducale is a very recognisable symbol of the Most Serene Republic.
 The cap is featured in countless works of art.

 In the Venetian language, the ducal horn is called zoia, literally "jewel".
 The rear point in the shape of a curved horn giving the cap its name is mentioned in the 13th century during the reign of Reniero Zeno.
-In this description the headdress is made of crimson velvet, with a gold circle around its perimeter.
+In this description the headdress is made of crimson velvet, with a gold circlet around its brim.
 A golden cross is added to it by the doge Lorenzo Celsi.
 Another transformation of the zoia occurs in the 15th century when the doge Nicolo Marcello had one made in gold.

-The horn disappeared along with the dogal institution in 1797, after the capture of Venice by Napoleon Bonaparte and the abdication of Ludovico Manin, the last doge.
+The horn ceased to be used along with the office of doge in 1797, after the capture of Venice by Napoleon Bonaparte and the abdication of Ludovico Manin, the last doge.